Guide to the Barre Toelken image collection,

 It is the responsibility of the user to obtain permission to publish from the owner of the copyright (the institution, the creator of the record, the author or his/her transferees, heirs, legates, or literary executors).
 The user agrees to indemnify and hold harmless the Utah State University Libraries, its officers, employees, and agents from and against all claims made by any person asserting that he or she is an owner of copyright.

-Barre Toelken image collection, 1954-2002.
+Barre Toelken fieldwork image collection, 1954-2002.
 (FOLK COLL 35a).
 Utah State University.
 Special Collections and Archives Department.

 Administrative Information